-Provides students with practical experience in diagnostic radiology and special modalities within medical imaging.
-Students will continue to perform all previously achieved competencies under indirect supervision, and will This course focuses on reading completion that demonstrates mastery of essential topics such as vocabulary development, literal comprehension, and inferential comprehension.
+This course focuses on reading completion that demonstrates mastery of essential topics such as vocabulary development, literal comprehension, and inferential comprehension.
 Student reading assignments will be based on a diagnostic reading assessment.
 Upon successful completion of the READ 0800 course, the student will have the ability to read, comprehend, and analyze college entry-level passages.
 The student must master one of the two required Learning Support Reading Competencies to receive a passing grade for this course.
-(Prerequisite: 13 to 18 Reading ACT or comparable placement score.)
-(This course is institutional credit only.)
+(Prerequisite: Reading ACT 0 -12 equivalent; or comparable placement score; Corequisite: ENGL 1010) (This course is institutional credit only.)
 3 hrs. lecture/lab.
 (NT)

-READ 0802 Learning Support Reading II
+READ 0802 Learning Support Reading I